Gelelemend

-Gelelemend (1737–1811) (Lenape), also known as Killbuck or John Killbuck Jr., was an important Delaware (Lenape) chief during the American Revolutionary War.
+Gelelemend (c.1737 of 1741–1811) (Lenape), also known as Killbuck or John Killbuck Jr., was an important Delaware (Lenape) principle Chief during the American Revolutionary War.
 He supported the rebel Americans, known as Patriots.
 His name signifies "a leader."
-He was born into the Turtle clan, which had hereditary responsibility for leadership, he became principal chief of the Lenape in November 1778, following the death of White Eyes, a war chief and Speaker of the Delaware Head Council.
+He became principal chief of the Lenape in November 1778, following the death of White Eyes, a war chief and Speaker of the Delaware Head Council.
 Gelelemend succeeded his maternal grandfather Netawatwees.

 Due to undifferentiated American attacks against the Lenape during the war, chiefs of other clans switched to ally with the British.
 After being pushed out as principal chief, Gelelemend led an American attack on a major Lenape town.
 He retreated to Fort Pitt.
 After the war, he converted to Christianity at the Moravians’s Salem, Ohio mission, where he took the Christian name of "William Henry."

 Biography

 Gelelemend was born near the Lehigh River in Pennsylvania, son of Bemino (John Killbuck Sr.) and his wife.
 His father became a renowned war leader during the French and Indian War.
 Under the matrilineal kinship system of the Lenape, Gelemend was born into his mother's Turtle clan, which had responsibility for providing hereditary chiefs for the tribe.
 His paternal grandfather was Netawatwees ("Newcomer"), principal chief of the Delaware.

 At that time, the Lenape had three clans or phratries: Turtle, Turkey, and Wolf.
 Children were considered born into their mother's clan, which determined their social status in the tribe.
 The mother's eldest brother was more important to them in shaping their lives than was their biological father.
-The people were required to marry outside their clan.
+The Lenape were required to marry outside their clan.
 Each clan had its own chiefs, councilors, and war captains, as well as a distinct role for serving the tribe.

 The Turtle phratry was considered the senior clan, with the role of leading the tribe.
 Their hereditary chief served as principal chief of the Lenape.
 By early 1776, the Moravian missionary David Zeisberger recorded that Gelelemend had been "designated" as the successor to his paternal grandfather Netawatwees, who was thought to be close to 100 years old.
-But, after Netawatwees died on October 31, 1776, the succession remained uncertain.
-This was due to the unsettled situation of the Delaware in the Ohio Country after the outbreak of the American Revolution.
+After Netawatwees died on October 31, 1776, Gelelemend became Chief of the Turkey Clan (Munsee).